-Results were aided by a rise in revenues and higher loan balance.
-The company also recorded a recovery of credit losses in the quarter.
-However, higher expenses posed an undermining factor.
-Probably because of this, shares of the company fell 3% on the NYSE, since the release late last week.
+Results were aided by a rise in non-interest income.
+Also, the company recorded a recovery of credit losses in the reported quarter, which was a major positive.
+However, a decline in net interest income (NII) and higher expenses were the undermining factors.
+Probably because of the negatives, shares of the company fell 1.7% on the NYSE, following the release late last week.

-In the quarter, the company recorded a recovery of credit losses of C$37 million ($30.1 million) against a provision of C$2.19 billion in the year-ago quarter.
+In the reported quarter, the company recorded a recovery of credit losses of C$377 million ($299.4 million) against a provision recorded in the year-ago quarter.

 Balance Sheet Strong, Capital & Profitability Ratios Improve

 Total assets were C$1.67 trillion ($1.36 trillion) as of Apr 30, 2021, down 3.8% from the end of the first quarter of fiscal 2021.
 Net loans increased marginally on a sequential basis to C$708.4 billion ($576.7 billion) but deposits declined 1.8% to C$1.12 trillion ($0.91 trillion).

 As of Apr 30, 2021, common equity Tier I capital ratio was 14.2%, up from 11.0% on Apr 30, 2020.
 Total capital ratio was 18.0% compared with the prior year’s 15.3%.

 Return on common equity (on an adjusted basis) was 17.1%, up from 7.3% as of Apr 30, 2020.

 Supported by a diverse geographical presence, Toronto-Dominion’s efforts toward improving revenues — both organically and inorganically — seem decent.
 However, rising expenses might hurt the company’s profitability to some extent.

 Toronto Dominion Bank The Price, Consensus and EPS Surprise